wardoflores/wardoflores/README.md

 <details>
  <summary></summary>

+- Python

+  - Automate the Boring Stuff with Python

+- Cracking the Coding Interview

  - Data Structures and Algorithms

   - Algorithms in a Nutshell

-- Python

-  - Automate the Boring Stuff with Python

 - Data Science